Hoaxyz.com

 Paleoanthropology

-Everyone would like to know where in Africa humans came from, and why they lost their fur and evolved to be so different than apes.
+Everyone would like to know where in Africa humans came from, and why humans lost their fur and evolved to be so different than apes.
 But paleoanthropologists are fossil experts, not evolutionists.
 If our questions about human evolution get answered, their fossil-expertise would be pass, and their careers would suffer.
-For over 60 years they have avoided discussing the 'Aquatic Ape Hypothesis'.
-They ridicule it.
+For over 60 years paleoanthropologists have avoided discussing the 'Aquatic Ape Hypothesis'.
+They ridicule it and ignore it.

 'Fictional' paleoanthropology was initiated by Eugne Dubois.
-He went to Java in 1887 intent on discovering bones of the missing link.
+He went to Java in 1887, saying before he left that he would find bones of the missing link.
 In 1891 he supposedly found them (Java Man / Homo erectus.)
 This was a Piltdown-type hoax.
-He never let experts study his bones of Homo erectus, and the bones have still never been chemically tested or DNA-tested.
+He did not let experts study the bones of Homo erectus, and the bones have still never been chemically tested or DNA-tested.
 It should be obvious that his fossils are falsifications, but that topic is not openly discussed.

 In the current story of human evolution, humans evolved in eastern Africa, where it is dry and fossil bones can be found.
 I think humans actually evolved in wet western Africa where living chimpanzees exist (see Paleohuman.com).
 But there is no fossil bone of a chimp or any other mammal in all of western Africa.
-It's too wet.
+It is too wet there.
 Fossil-experts need fossils, so they ignore western Africa.
 And they allow eastern African hoaxes.

 A short list of hoaxers in paleoanthropology.